Sports Fan? You Will Love Vintage Olympic Posters

 Each edition of the Olympic Games results in the creation of some special posters, serving mainly advertising or communication purposes.
 Posters commonly feature symbols such as the Olympic torch, colorful Olympic rings, or site-specific mascots/pictograms or places.

 3. Mexico 1968

 The colorful Olympic rings are the symbol that makes the official posters immediately identifiable.
 They represent the union of five continents and the meeting of athletes from all nations.
 The Olympic rings first appeared in 1928.
 Since then they have been used as a unifying element on all promotional or official materials.

 As already mentioned, there’s no real need to put the exact dates or geographical locations on the posters.
-These designs currently serve a traditional role, giving contemporary local artists a chance to shine.
+These designs currently have more of a traditional role, giving contemporary local artists a chance to shine.
 Browsing through the collections of Olympic posters is indeed a great opportunity to see the evolution of design throughout the years, and national themes or styles.